-Once formed, mentoring cohorts will meet on a quarterly basis in their region.
+Once formed, mentoring cohorts will meet a minimum four times over the course of the year in their region.
 All cohorts will gather together twice a year, at the Midwinter Conference and once during the summer.
 Grant funds will be available to use for gatherings and travel as requested.

 For the second year, applications will be accepted from June 1st through August 1st, 2019.
 You may apply as a cohort or mentor.
 If you do not have a cohort but would like to join one, please contact our grant manager, DJ Crosby.